Baltoli/project-docs/notes/log.md

 * Got the first part of my dissertation back from Robert with detailed comments.
   Working on fixing these.
 * Worked on diagrams, small fixes etc. as suggested by Robert.

+## 24/5/2017

+* More work on the changes suggested by Robert
+* Got all the changes suggested by Robert integrated.
+Tomorrow need to have a look at general coherency etc. with respect to these changes.